Senator Wyden reflects on 9/11’s Orwellian legacy: unprecedented mass surveillance

 I’m very concerned about what’s happening there, and you don’t have to be a technology expert or a government official to understand the risks of selling sensitive data about Americans to Russia and China.
 It’s a colossally bad idea.
 In the next two months, I’ll be introducing legislation to regulate the export of Americans’ data to countries that are likely to exploit it in ways that will harm U.S. national security.
 I think this is a no-brainer issue, and I’m hoping to get it out on the Senate floor with broad bipartisan support.

-How have you seen support in Congress evolve in the past few years when it comes to addressing these issues?
+How have you seen support in Congress evolve in the past few years when it comes to addressing surveillance and privacy?

 It’s still a small group of us—Sen. Heinrich, Sen. Leahy have been particularly helpful on the Democratic side.
 On the Republican side, Sen. Lee, Sen. Paul.
 And we’ve got new members that are very interested.
 Sen. Ossoff talked to me about these issues, the new senator from Georgia, and I think he’s going to be a real privacy hawk.
 I’m looking forward to working with him.
 But we’re a smaller group.
 Sometimes I kid that we’re the Ben Franklin caucus.
 Anybody who gives up liberty for security, according to Franklin, doesn’t deserve either.